TheRealVoids/TechSystem/README.md

   - Hosted locally or on MongoDB Atlas for flexibility.
   - Manages collections for products and rental requests.

+## Functional Requirements
+1. **Customer Login**:
+   - Customers must be able to log in using their credentials.
+2. **View Active Rentals**:
+   - Customers should view all currently rented equipment with details such as contract ID, start and end dates, and monthly rental cost.
+3. **Submit Rental Requests**:
+   - Customers should browse available products, filter by category, and submit rental requests.
+4. **Dynamic Attribute Display**:
+   - The system should dynamically display product attributes based on the category (e.g., processor for laptops, printing technology for printers).
+5. **Manage Contracts and Delivery Certificates**:
+   - Administrators must manage contracts and associated delivery certificates, including linking them to equipment.

+## Non-Functional Requirements
+1. **Scalability**:
+   - MongoDB’s schema-less nature ensures the system can handle new product categories without altering the structure.
+2. **Data Consistency**:
+   - PostgreSQL ensures ACID compliance for critical transactional data like contracts and delivery certificates.
+3. **Availability**:
+   - PostgreSQL hosted on Render provides reliable uptime and fast query responses.
+4. **Partition Tolerance**:
+   - MongoDB’s distributed model ensures data availability even in case of network issues.
+5. **Performance**:
+   - The system must handle concurrent users browsing products and submitting requests with minimal latency.
+6. **Security**:
+   - Customer data and login credentials must be securely stored and managed using industry best practices.
+7. **Usability**:
+   - The web interface must be intuitive and responsive across devices.

 ## Conclusion
 By combining PostgreSQL and MongoDB, TechSystem leverages the strengths of both relational and NoSQL databases.
 This hybrid approach balances the CAP theorem’s constraints effectively, providing a robust, flexible, and scalable solution for managing technology rentals.
 Django further simplifies development and deployment, ensuring the system is maintainable and extensible.